Parallels/prl-devops-service/docs/catalog.md

 on where it will be stored using the selected
 [Storage Provider](#storage-providers).
-The Service does not store any parts of the Virtual Machine, all this is passed to the storage provider making it a light height approach to distributing the api.
+The Service does not store any parts of the Virtual Machine, all this is passed to the storage provider making it a light height approach to distributing the API.

 ## Storage Providers